 - Blue giant stars are large and burn their fuel quickly.
 They are very bright and shine across great distances.
 When they finally burn out, they explode in a supernova.

-- The largest star in our galaxy is VY Canis Majoris.
+- One of the largest stars in our galaxy is VY Canis Majoris.

 - The Kuiper Belt is located beyond Neptune and the sun.
 It is made up of small frozen bodies.